Since You're Gone: Reception

 "Since You're Gone" has since been praised by many music critics.
 Billboard called it "a crafty uptempo track that has a catchy hook."
 Record World said that "a bass drone provides drama while percussion shakes create tension" and that it has a "catchy synthesizer melody line and punchy chorus hook."
 AllMusic critic Donald Guarisco described the song as "a solid showcase for [a strong balance between forward-thinking sounds and classic pop songwriting], using a high-tech arrangement and new wave irony to breathe new life into the power ballad", going on to call it "a solid fusion of rock ballad bombast and new wave futurism that charted just outside the pop chart Top 40."
 Greg Prato, also of AllMusic, said "the melancholic "Since You're Gone" remains one of Ocasek's best-ever tales of heartbreak".
 Thomas described it as "a pleasing pop tune."
-Classic Rock History critic Tony Scavieli rated it as the Cars 6th greatest song.
+Classic Rock History critic Brian Kachejian rated it as the Cars' 10th greatest song, praising Ric Ocasik's vocals and saying that "it sounds like something that could have been released on one of the band’s first two albums."
+Classic Rock History critic Tony Scavieli rated it as the Cars’ 6th greatest song.
+Ultimate Classic Rock critic Nick DeRiso called it "a desperately weird tale of romantic nihilism" and said that "when Ric Ocasek lovingly chirps the line "you're so treacherous,' it sounds simultaneously hilarious and truly creepy – like maybe the last truly weird thing the Cars ever did."